-After Social Security, employer sponsored plans are the most important vehicle for retirement security among workers and families.
+Aside from Social Security, employer-sponsored plans are the most important vehicle for retirement security among workers and families.
 At the same time, the employer-sponsored system is purely voluntary, both on the part of the employer and the employee.
 This system seems to best serve workers and families with higher incomes, who enjoy high rates of access to workplace retirement plans.
 However, a large share of workers-mostly low- and middle-wage workers and small businesses employees-are being left out.
-Automatic enrollment, which is standard for DB pensions, is becoming increasingly common as a recommended practice for 401(k) plans,41 and is bridging a part of the participation gap within firms that offer a retirement plan.
+Automatic enrollment, which is standard for DB pensions, is becoming increasingly common as a recommended practice for 401(k) plans, 41 and is bridging a part of the participation gap within firms that offer a retirement plan.
 However, small employers have less incentive and/or capacity to offer a plan.

-Theoretically, retail IRAs offer universal access, but the vast majority of IRA contributions are rollovers from employer plans like 401(k)s.42 Three-quarters of participants in IRAs and Keogh plans for self-employed workers are from the top half of the income distribution.43 IRAs lack the critical payroll deduction feature that participants in employer plans enjoy.
-And while 401(k) plans typically entail higher fees and lower returns than DB pensions, IRAs generally carry even higher fees and lower returns.44
+In theory, workers without access to a workplace plan can utilize retail IRAs.
+However, the vast majority of IRA contributions are rollovers from employer plans like 401(k)s.
+42 Three-quarters of participants in IRAs and Keogh plans for self-employed workers are from the top half of the income distribution.
+43 Retail IRAs lack the critical payroll deduction feature that participants in employer plans enjoy.
+And while 401(k) plans typically entail higher fees and lower returns than DB pensions, retail IRAs generally carry even higher fees and lower returns.
+44

-To begin, Congress could enact policies to make it easier for private employers to sponsor DB pensions, which have been under stress partly because of regulatory changes enacted in 2006.45 Changes to make funding requirements more predictable-such as the restoration of smoothed interest rates-would reduce funding volatility, thus making private sector DB pensions more sustainable.46
+To begin, Congress could enact policies to make it easier for private employers to sponsor DB pensions, which have been under stress partly because of regulatory changes enacted in 2006.
+45 Changes to make funding requirements more predictable-such as the restoration of smoothed interest rates-would reduce funding volatility, thus making private sector DB pensions more sustainable.
+46 New plan designs, such as the Adjustable Pension Plan (APP), which uses conservative asset allocations and plan assumptions, coupled with the ability to adjust prospective benefits, should be more attractive to employers, as the design allows for much more predictability in contribution rates.

-Citing low coverage of low- and middle-income workers and families, some policy experts have advanced a number of proposals at the national level to move toward more universal retirement plan coverage.47 These proposals aim to provide an additional layer of stable retirement income to supplement Social Security and private savings in the absence of traditional pensions.
+Citing low coverage of low- and middle-income workers and families, some policy experts have advanced a number of proposals at the national level to move toward more universal retirement plan coverage.47 These proposals aim to provide an additional layer of stable retirement income in the absence of traditional pensions.
 Most proposals feature automatic enrollment, payroll deduction, full portability, and low-cost professional investment management.
 The Auto IRA concept has support from the Obama administration, and one version has been introduced in Congress by U.S. Representative Richard Neal.48 Basic provisions include requiring employers that do not offer their own plan to automatically enroll workers in an IRA and deduct a default contribution rate from paychecks, while allowing employees to individually opt out.
-While most Auto IRA proposals leave investment risk and funding responsibility to individuals, other proposals feature risk sharing and other pension-like benefits in order to provide an additional layer of secure income to supplement Social Security and private savings.49 For instance, the USA Retirement Funds proposal by Senator Harkin features a hybrid style plan that combines key features of DB and DC plans through risk sharing, pooled investments, and lifetime income that would fill the gap left by the existing workplace retirement system.50
+While most Auto IRA proposals leave investment risk and funding responsibility to individuals, other proposals feature risk sharing and other pension-like benefits in order to provide an additional layer of secure income to supplement Social Security and private savings.49